-- Recycling of waste is conducted at all major warehouses/ offices. - Maintenance of trucks is scheduled to keep the engines in good condition thereby reducing smoke emission. - Use of battery operated handling equipment and gas powered forklifts to reduce noise and pollution. - Purchase of new trucks that have EURO engine specifications to lower smoke emission levels. - Use or purchase of office equipment with energy saving features. - Maintaining only minimum lightings and air conditionings during lunch hour.
+- Recycling of waste is conducted at all major warehouses/offices. - Maintenance of trucks is scheduled to keep the engines in good condition thereby reducing smoke emission. - Use of battery operated handling equipment and gas powered forklifts to reduce noise and pollution. - Purchase of new trucks that have EURO engine specifications to lower smoke emission levels. - Use of LED lightings thereby reducing heat and chemical emission. - Use or purchase of office equipment with energy saving features. - Maintaining only minimum lightings and air conditionings during lunch hour.